A general regularity theory for stable codimension 1 integral varifolds: An outline of the proof of the main theorems

-We shall now begin, and end in Section~\ref{propertiesIII}, the central part of our work, namely, the proof that \emph{for any integer $q \geq 1$, ${\mathcal B}_{q}$ is a proper blow-up class} (as defined in Section~\ref{proper-blow-up}).
+We shall now begin, and end in Section~\ref{propertiesIII}, the central part of our work, namely, the proof that \emph{for any integer $q \geq 1$, the class of functions ${\mathcal B}_{q}$ (as defined at the end of Section~\ref{blow-up}) is a proper blow-up class (as defined in Section~\ref{proper-blow-up})}.